-If you die before retirement and you have left your benefits in the Scheme your Spouse or eligible child would receive one-half of your leaving service pension, increased to the date of your death in line with statutory requirements.
-In addition, the value of any money purchase AVCs that you have contributed will be paid by the Trustee in accordance with Section 9.3.
+If you die before retirement and you have left your benefits in the Scheme, your Spouse would receive one-half of your leaving service pension, increased to the date of your death in line with statutory requirements.
+There may also be children(s) pension's payable in addition.